Characterization of barycenters in the Wasserstein space by averaging optimal transport maps

 \emph{AMS classifications:} Primary 62G05; secondary 49J40.

 \textbf{Acknowledgements}

 The authors acknowledge the support of the French Agence Nationale de la Recherche (ANR) under reference ANR-JCJC-SIMI1 DEMOS.
-We would like to also thank Jérôme Bertrand for fruitful discussions on Wasserstein spaces and the optimal transport problem.
+We would like to also thank J\'er\^ome Bertrand for fruitful discussions on Wasserstein spaces and the optimal transport problem.
+We would like to thank the referees and the associate editor for their comments and suggestions.